gonzalezdimitriy/ActiveDirectoryLab/README.md

 <h2>Description</h2>
 In the lab I'm going to walk through how to create an Active Directory home lab using Oracle Virtual Box.
-Configuring and runnning thhe lab definiteley helped to develop my understanding on how active directory and windows networking works, so I'm sure it can do the same for you!  (work in progress)
+Configuring and runnning the lab definiteley helped to develop my understanding on how active directory and windows networking works, so I'm sure it can do the same for you!
 <br />